slyedoc/bevy_slyedoc_bvh/readme.md

 ## Notes

 I am leaving a lot of Jacco's optimization out at the moment, first focusing on getting everything working and reusable.
-For example, he doesn't use Vectors at all to avoid allocating memory.
+For example, he doesn't use vectors.

-Also I am not using simd yet, want to learn glam better, also avoiding unions.

-The examples are more used to help me test and debug at the moment.
+The examples are currently used to help me test and debug at the moment.
 For example use case checkout the [Cursor Plugin](./examples/helpers/cursor.rs)